tru-ID/api-definitions/standards.md

 - `PATCH /projects/{project_id} -d '{"name": "A more descriptive name"}'` - Update only the project name
 - `DELETE /projects/{project_id}` - Remove the project identified by `{project_id}` from the collection

+Within the OpenAPI specification and thus the rendered API References the operations must be ordered as follows:

+• POST
+• GET all
+• GET by ID
+• PUT
+• PATCH
+• DELETE

 ## HTTP Status Codes

 ### 200